“Congratulations, you’ve won a free Chrystler”

 A man in Memphis recently fell for a scam when trying to pay off his high MLGW bill.
 This man was struggling to pay his bills and was offered a shortcut from a source he didn’t know, claiming to be associated with the Shelby County Community Services Agency.
 The man fell for the scam and fell even deeper in debt.

 Be wary of scams and don’t take unexpected and unnatural offers to help pay your bills.
 If you’re struggling and have bills you just can’t pay, consider a much safer option.
+If you are considering filing for bankruptcy, or would like to explore other options around resolving your debt, please call a leading bankruptcy law firm Memphis, TN residents have been relying on for over a decade.

 A bankruptcy can help and it’s nothing to be afraid of.
 By filing bankruptcy, you can either discharge or pay back your bills via an affordable payment plan.
 Once your bankruptcy is finished, you have a clean slate and can re-establish and rebuild your credit the right way.